jasongfleischer/Predicting-age-from-the-transcriptome-of-human-dermal-fibroblasts/README.md

 Be aware that running the LDA ensemble from scratch will take many days of compute time, as documented in code comments.

+After training a model, e.g. ```linregr```, one might wish to examine the particular genes that meet subsetting criteria, which are used to predict age.
+This list of genes is in the class variable ```linregr.genecolumns_``` Similarly, one might wish to know how important a given gene is to creating the age prediction; this can be found in the class variable ```linregr.coef_```  which contains the linear coeficients that transform the FPKM vector (arranged in the order specified in ```genecolumns_```) into an age prediction for a given subject.
+For the ensemble, the genes used are in ```ensemble.genecolumns_```.
+The importance of each gene to an age prediction is more difficult to understand in an ensemble, since there are N classifiers in the ensemble, and each has coefficients for M = ceil( ( subject_age_range / N ) classes.
+Thus  ```ensemble.classifiers_[X].coef_[Y]```, where X &isin; [0,N) and Y &isin; [0,M), contains the linear coeficients that transform the FPKM vector into a confidence score that classifier X would assign this subject to class Y. A subject is assigned to the class with the highest such confidence score.
+For further details see the documentation and source code for LinearDiscriminantAnalysis in scikit-learn.

 ### Code structure

 * A custom function handles the loading of the FPKM and metadata.